Oluwatomilola-Affar/Smartwatch-and-Health-Analysis/README.md

 **Data Source and Packages:**
 1. Downloaded a raw data set from Kaggle on Smartwatch and Health.
-I
 2. Imported packages, such as pandas, matplotlib, seaborn, and numpy.
 3. Conducted the 5-inspection ritual method to understand the data.